jborza/jborza.github.io/content/post/drafts/2020-08-06-digital-circuit-design-with-deeds.md

 > Disclaimer:
 > I'm no electrical or hardware engineer.
 Things written in this blog post may be inaccurate or false.

-I've found an awesome software for toy digital circuit design - Deeds, created by the fine folks at the University of ....
+I've found an awesome software for toy digital circuit design - [Deeds](https://www.digitalelectronicsdeeds.com/index.html), created by Giuliano Donzellini from University of Genoa.

 It's been really nice to complement the design sessions from the Nand2Tetris course with actually laying out the circuits in Deeds.